miklevin/MikeLev.in/_posts/2025-05-27-python-gnome-scripting-existential-ai.md

 **Me**: Well, I guess let's finish this strange loop.
-I am what I am in part because I journal in vim — NeoVim really which I went to for the CoPilot and stayed for the init.lua long after I ditched AI in my vim-like editor — a last vestige of carved out safe harbor against the AIs, haha!
+I am what I am in part because I journal in vim — NeoVim really which I went to for the CoPilot and stayed for the init.lua long after I ditched AI in my vim-like editor — a last vestige of carved out safe harbor against the AIs, ahaha!
 I'm free from the influence of the algorithms here my friend — even though I'm typing into it to form my response to feed back into you my algorithm friend!
 Anyhow, when you switch back to screen 1, type "j" into the text editor that's there.
 Here, you